manuGil/online-core/docs/source/databases.rst

 Task
    Read the about `querying a spatial database with SQL <Querying SQL_>`_.
-You are required to understand what `Tuple selection`_ means, what is  `Attribute projection`_ and how can we `join <Join_>`_ two or more than two relations for solving a query formulation problems, using a `Join condition`_.
+You should understand what `Tuple selection`_ means; what is  `Attribute projection`_; and how can we `join <Join_>`_ two or more than two relations.
+Such understanding is necessary for solving query-formulation problems, using a `Join condition`_.

 Selection by Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The first approach we will discuss for querying data is tuple selection based on attributes,  (i.e. ignoring spatial relationships).
-Tuple selection works like a filter, it retrieves tuples that meet a certain condition.
+Tuple selection works like a filter; it retrieves tuples that meet a particular condition.

 A tuple selection written in SQL has the following structure: